mohd-shafi-01/E-Learning_Landing_Page/README.md

-# Skilled E-Learning Landing Page
+# E-Learning Landing Page

-The Skilled E-Learning Landing Page is a modern, fully responsive web page designed to showcase an e-learning platform.
+E-Learning Landing Page is a modern, fully responsive web page designed to showcase an e-learning platform.
 Built with HTML and CSS, this project highlights clean, professional design principles while ensuring seamless usability across all devices.

 ---